 No Czech ministry is vested with general coordination of research.
 Instead, the Council for Research, Development and Innovations (Rada pro výzkum, vývoj a inovace) has been established as strategic advisor for the government.
 The Council operates under the auspices of the Office of the Government but without a particularly robust administrative apparatus.
 The Council is composed primarily of independent experts but chaired by a member of the cabinet (by the prime minister in 2019).
-The Council's recommendations concern the distribution of public finances to research in general policy areas and establishment of governmental research priorities, while allocation of grants to individual projects is relatively decentralised, with the dominant position of the Grant Agency of the Czech Republic.
+The Council's recommendations concern the distribution of public finances to research in general policy areas and establishment of governmental research priorities, while allocation of grants to individual projects is relatively decentralised, with the dominant position of the Grant Agency of the Czech Republic and the Technology Grant Agency of the Czech Republic.